Analytic hierarchy process: Uses and applications

 AHP is targeted at group decision making, and is used for decision situations, in fields such as government, business, industry, healthcare and education.

 Rather than prescribing a "correct" decision, the AHP helps decision makers find the decision that best suits their goal and their understanding of the problem.
 It provides a comprehensive and rational framework for structuring a decision problem, for representing and quantifying its elements, for relating those elements to overall goals, and for evaluating alternative solutions.

 Users of the AHP first decompose their decision problem into a hierarchy of more easily comprehended sub-problems, each of which can be analyzed independently.
 The elements of the hierarchy can relate to any aspect of the decision problem—tangible or intangible, carefully measured or roughly estimated, well or poorly understood—anything at all that applies to the decision at hand.

 Once the hierarchy is built, the decision makers evaluate its various elements by comparing them to each other two at a time, with respect to their impact on an element above them in the hierarchy.
 In making the comparisons, the decision makers can use concrete data about the elements, and they can also use their judgments about the elements' relative meaning and importance.
 Human judgments, and not just the underlying information, can be used in performing the evaluations.

-The AHP converts these evaluations to numerical values that can be processed and compared over the entire range of the problem.
+The AHP converts these evaluations to numerical values that can be processed and then compared over the entire range of the problem.
 A numerical weight or priority is derived for each element of the hierarchy, allowing diverse and often incommensurable elements to be compared to one another in a rational and consistent way.
 This capability distinguishes the AHP from other decision making techniques.

 In the final step of the process, numerical priorities are calculated for each of the decision alternatives.
 These numbers represent the alternatives' relative ability to achieve the decision goal, so they allow a straightforward consideration of the various courses of action.

 While it can be used by individuals working on straightforward decisions, the Analytic Hierarchy Process (AHP) is most useful where teams of people are working on complex problems, especially those with high stakes, involving human perceptions and judgments, whose resolutions have long-term repercussions.

 Decision situations to which the AHP can be applied include: